-Our first stop is Ancient Mycenae the oldest sight you'll see in this land dotted by so many ruins.
-The Mycenaean's, who dominated the Greek world between 1600 and 1200 BC, were the first Bronze Age society to emerge on the European mainland.
+Our first stop is ancient Mycenae, the oldest sight you’re likely to see in this land dotted by so many ruins.
+The Mycenaeans, who dominated the Greek world between 1600 and 1200 B.C., were the first Bronze Age society to emerge on the European mainland.

-As the torch of civilization moved westward, they picked it up from the Minoans, an earlier civilization that thrived on the Greek island of Crete.
-Unlike the Minoans, who enjoyed the luxury of peace on their remote island, the Mycenaeans were a militaristic society surrounded by enemies.
+As the torch of civilization moved westward, they picked it up from the Minoans, an even earlier civilization that thrived on the Greek island of Crete.
+While the Minoans enjoyed the luxury of peace on their remote island, the Mycenaeans were a militaristic society surrounded by enemies.

 Their capital was heavily fortified and stood on an easy-to-defend hill, flanked by steep ravines, with views all the way to the sea.
 Mycenae flourished because it was ideally situated for trade by both sea and land.

-These were the early Greeks Homer wrote of in The Iliad, and The Odyssey.
-Keep in mind that the Mycenaean's lived a thousand years before the rise of Athens.
+These were the early Greeks Homer wrote of in the Iliad and the Odyssey.
+Keep in mind these people lived a thousand years before the rise of Athens.
 They were as ancient and mysterious to Socrates and Plato as those Golden Age Greeks are to us.

 While the ruins are stark and scant, with a little imagination, you can envision life here.
 For example, to fetch water, residents would descend into this cleverly constructed mine-like shaft and climb way, way, way down.

 I'm 60 feet below the surface.
-This is the cistern where the water was collected — piped from a spring 500 yards outside the walls.
+This is the cistern where the water was collected — piped in from a spring that was 500 yards outside the walls.
 Even back then, you couldn't have a good fortress without water.